-Wells Fargo fires 5,300 for creating millions of phony accounts
+5,300 Wells Fargo employees fired over 2 million phony accounts

 "Wells Fargo employees secretly opened unauthorized accounts to hit sales targets and receive bonuses," Richard Cordray, director of the Consumer Financial Protection Bureau, said in a statement.

-Wells Fargo confirmed to CNNMoney that it had fired 5,300 employees related to the shady behavior.
+Wells Fargo confirmed to CNNMoney that it had fired 5,300 employees over the last few years related to the shady behavior.
+Employees went to far as to create phony PIN numbers and fake email addresses to enroll customers in online banking services, the CFPB said.

 Related: ATM and overdraft fees top $6 billion at the big 3 banks